InformaticsMatters/squonk/openshift/ansible/README.md

 (`myproject` in the above example) containing  the database credentials that your application can use.
 This process is used during the Squonk deployment to create the database that it uses.

-## Prerequisites
-Before running the playbooks: -

-1. You're on the bastion node, or you are on a node with...
-    1. Ansible installed (any version from 2.5)
-    1. The `oc` command-set is available to you as a user
-1. An OpenShift cluster has been installed
-1. There is an `admin` user known to the cluster
-1. There is a `developer` user known to the cluster
-1. You have setup your own `setenv.sh` (typically in `openshift/env`) and you have run `source setenv.sh` using it.

-If using NFS, it is correctly configured with appropriate disk provisioning ready for each PV that expects a volume - the Ansible playbooks do not setup NFS.

 ## Minishift considerations
 While it's a work-in-progress, support for some versions of Minishift is